Apple doubles down on Privacy with iOS 14, iPadOS 14, and macOS Big Sur

 2. Privacy Report on Safari

-Coming to macOS Big Sur on Safari, the new Privacy Report feature aims to offer insights into how Safari protects the browsing data of users across the web.
+Coming to macOS Big Sur, on Safari, the new Privacy Report feature aims to offer insights into how Safari protects the browsing data of users across the web.
 So users can now get a report of various website trackers that the browser has blocked by itself — with just a single click.
 Furthermore, leveraging the power of extension, which is a new update to Safari, users can decide which websites a Safari extension can work with.
 Thus, giving them more control over the data that these extensions share.

 3. Enhanced Privacy Features on iOS 14 and iPadOS 14

 Slated to appear on both iPadOS 14 and iOS 14, the new enhanced privacy features promise to offer increased transparency and control to the end-user over the way their personal information is handled by various apps.
 For this, Apple is asking app developers to submit self-reported privacy practices, which it fill feature on the product page of the apps on App Store to offer users insights into how their data is used by an app.
-To keep things simple, the company has suggested developers to submit their reports in a simple and easy-to-understand format, thus eliminating any ambiguity around their data usage policy.
+To keep things simple, the company has asked developers to submit their reports in a simple and easy-to-understand format, thus eliminating any ambiguity around their data usage policy.
 When it comes to tracking users, the new features will require the developer to explicitly obtain permission from users before tracking them.

 Furthermore, the enhanced privacy features also offer users the option to choose to share the kind of location with the app developer.
 Users can now share either their approximate location — if they have doubts with an app’s data usage policy or choose to share their precise location — if they wish to.